-Rule Number Two: Know the salary ranges for your industry and position type.
+Rule Number One: Know the salary ranges for your industry and position type